Christmas music: Puritan prohibition

 During the Commonwealth of England government under Cromwell, the Rump Parliament prohibited the practice of singing Christmas carols as Pagan and sinful.
 Like other customs associated with Christianity of the Catholic and Magisterial Protestant traditions, it earned the disapproval of Puritans.
 Famously, Cromwell's interregnum prohibited all celebrations of the Christmas holiday.
 This attempt to ban the public celebration of Christmas can also be seen in the early history of Father Christmas.

 The Puritan Westminster Assembly of Divines established Sunday as the only holy day in the liturgical calendar in 1644.
 The new liturgy produced for the English church recognized this in 1645, and so legally abolished Christmas.
 Its celebration was declared an offense by Parliament in 1647.
 There is some debate as to the effectiveness of this ban, and whether or not it was enforced in the country.
 During the years that the Puritan ban on Christmas was in place in England, semi-clandestine religious services marking Christ's birth continued to be held, and people sang carols in secret.

-Puritans generally disapproved of the celebration of Christmas—a trend that continually resurfaced in Europe and the US through the eighteenth, nineteenth and twentieth centuries.
+Puritans generally disapproved of the celebration of Christmas—a trend that resurfaced in Europe and the US through the eighteenth, nineteenth and twentieth centuries.